phillippro/PeriodoFrame/README.md

 The functions needed to make PeriodoFrame are put in periodoframe.R while the functions used to make other periodograms are put into periodogrames.R .
 In specific, the MLP(...) and BFP(...) functions in periodoframe.R are used to create MLP and BFP respectively.
 The MP(...) function is used to make the moving periodogram.

 The other .R files are just examples for the usage of PeriodoFrame.
 The "make_periodoframe.R" file is used to make the BFP and MLP.
 The "MP.R" file is to make the moving periodogram.
 Both files call "prepare_data.R" which is to set parameters and to load the data.
 The user is refered to the upcoming paper titled "PeriodoFrame: Disentangling periodic singals from correlated noise in a periodogram framework" for more details.

+To quickly produce a periodogram, you just start R by type "R" on the command line, and then run the following command in the R console:

+source('make_periodogram.R')

+or run the following command on the command line directly:

+Rscript make_periodogram.R

+If the user wants to change the parameters of BFP, he/she can change them in the file "prepare_data.R", and then run make_periodogram.R again.

+The usage of MP.R is similar to make_periodogram.R.